Black Watch: Modern day

-Following the Army 2020 Refine, the battalion will remain at Fort George until 2023 when it will move to another barracks in Scotland.
-Following the refine, the battalion was equipped with the Foxhound light mechanised vehicle.
+Following the Army 2020 Refine reorganisation, the battalion was to remain at Fort George until 2023 where it was to move to another barracks in Scotland.
+This would later be changed in 2021 with the battalion to relocate to Leuchars in 2029 instead.
+Following the reorganisation, the battalion was equipped with the Foxhound light mechanised vehicle.
 The battalion was also moved under the command of the 51st Infantry Brigade and Headquarters Scotland.

+In the later part of 2023 the battalion was subordinated to 11th Security Forces Assistance Brigade in Aldershot.
+The battalion was reduced to 301 personnel, in line with a Security Forces Assistance Battalion order of battle.

+11th SFA Brigade was redesignated 11th Brigade in 2024, transitioning back to Field Army Troops, with the combat role of tactical recce-strike.

 Structure

 The regiment is currently organised into a standard light infantry organisation (included are affiliated units):